sugestio/sugestio-.net/README.md

 ### Requirements

 .NET Framework 3.5 or newer
+foretagsplatsen's [fork](http://github.com/foretagsplatsen/DevDefined.OAuth) of DevDefined.OAuth until their changes get merged

 # Tutorial and sample code

 <code>Example.cs</code> contains sample code that illustrates how you can use the library.
-The following example gets personal recommendations for the user with ID 1:
+The following example gets personal recommendations for user 1:

 ### Code